restradaaguila/Masked-Autoencoders_Vision/README.md

 ## Approach
 + Novelty of approach is masking of images: masking random patches from the image and feeding the transformer an incomplete image.
 + How?
 2 key parts to training to achieve self supervised learning with MAE:
-  + Assymetric encoder-decoder architecture where the encoder operates on the patches without mask tokens (below we see the patches with the flamingo visible are going into the encoder)
+  + Assymetric encoder-decoder architecture
   + Masking a large portion of the image is the most effective to learning
 + Pre-processing
-   + 75% of image is masked
+   + High mask percentage is the most effective- 75% of image is masked
       + faster training (3x faster) than a whole image
       + increase in image reconstruction
    + Masking is applied randomly- image can be input multiple times